Before you begin

 Click Check my progress to verify the objective.

 A managed instance group uses an instance template to create a group of identical instances.
-Use these to create the backends of the HTTP Load Balancer.
+Use these to create the backends of the Application Load Balancer.

 An instance template is an API resource that you use to create VM instances and managed instance groups.
 Instance templates define the machine type, boot disk image, subnet, labels, and other instance properties.